 - A good disposition, a hardworking and creative nature, and an interest in taking on a variety of tasks; and,

 - Applicants must be willing to work on a committed weekly schedule for a minimum of three months.
-Full and part time opportunities are available, and the final work schedule will be mutually agreed upon by the successful candidate(s) and CSF.

 Please send completed applications to: